Skeletal System Structure

 Parts of the Structural System

-• Bone Marrow is the flexible tissue within the bones.
-Bone marrow can be either red or yellow.
+Bone Marrow is the flexible tissue within the bones.
+The bone marrow can be either red or yellow.
 Yellow marrow consists mainly of fat and is found in the hollow interior of the middle portion of the long bones.
 Red marrow generates red blood cells, platelets, and most of the white blood cells.
-The red marrow is found mainly in the flat bones like the hips, breastbone, skull, ribs, vertebra and shoulder blades of an adult.
+The red marrow is found mainly in the flat bones like the hips, breastbone, skull, ribs, vertebra, and shoulder blades of an adult.
 Bone marrow also plays a very important role in our immune system because it produces stem cells.
 Stem cells have the ability to become many different cell types that are used to assist the body in regeneration and repair.

-• Joints are how our bones are linked together.
-Some joints have the ability to flex and bend and this ability is what give us our range of motion.
-There are two main types of joints - mobile or synovial and fixed or fibrous.
+Joints are how our bones are linked together.
+Some joints have the ability to flex and bend, and this ability is what gives us our range of motion.
+There are two main types of joints – mobile or synovial and fixed or fibrous.
 Synovial joints are designed to allow a large range of movement.
 This type of joint is lined with a slippery coating called synovium.
 Fibrous joints are limited in their movement by fibrous tissue.
 There are also some joints that are formed between bone and cartilage.
 These joints offer greater flexibility.

-• Tendons are a tough band of fibrous connective tissue that connects muscles to bones.
+Tendons are a tough band of fibrous connective tissue that connects muscles to bones.
 Tendons are also able to handle varying degrees of tension.

-• Voluntary muscles make up our structural system.
+Voluntary muscles make up our structural system.
 Muscles together with the bones and tendons are responsible for all forms of conscious movement.

-• Teeth are also part of the structural system and most adults have 32 of them.
+Teeth are also part of the structural system and most adults have 32 of them.
 Each tooth in our mouth has its own nerve and circulatory system to carry away wastes through our bloodstream.

-Skeletal System Disorders
+Skeletal System Structure Disorders

-Structural System Disorders
+Structural System Structure and Disorders

-• Osteoporosis literally means "porous bone".
+Literally means “porous bone”.
 It is a progressive disease where the density and quality of the bone declines.
 This type of weakening of the bone makes individuals extremely susceptible to bone fractures.
 Osteoporosis is usually diagnosed by measuring an individuals bone density and is more common in women than in men.

-• Fibromyalgia is a common yet complex chronic pain disorder.
+A common yet complex chronic pain disorder.
 Its characteristics are widespread pain, multiple tender points, abnormal pain processing, sleep disturbances, fatigue and sometimes associated psychological stress.
 Fibromyalgia is considered a syndrome rather than a disease because it is a collection of signs, symptoms, and medical problems that tend to occur together but they are not related to a specific identifiable cause.
-It can be a debilitating syndrome that can interfere with one's daily activities.
+It can be a debilitating syndrome that can interfere with one’s daily activities.

 The current approach to the above conditions is mostly symptom management.
 The symptoms are managed with a combination of prescription medications, therapies (massage, behavioral) and exercise.
 These conditions can also be helped by making some lifestyle changes.
 Many individuals with these disorders have found the SOQI Wellness Products very beneficial, especially the FIR Pad and Chi Machine.